 How much to sealants cost?

 The full fee of a dental sealant may be as much as $50 to $60 per tooth, however most insurance plans pay 100% of this cost for children.
 Adult sealants may be offered at a discounted rate through your insurance carrier or by your dentist.
 As your dentist or hygienist if you would benefit from adult dental sealants.

 Sealants in Johnstown

 Our Johnstown dental office uses sealants to provide extra protection for your teeth.
-Dr. Hudoba and Dr. Cook will assess your teeth and enamel of cracks and determine if a dental sealant is the right approach.
+Dr. Hudoba and Dr. Crook will assess your teeth and enamel of cracks and determine if a dental sealant is the right approach.
 Dental sealants are part of our preventive dentistry at Premier Dental of Johnstown because preventing food and bacteria from entering your teeth can prevent cavities and other more serious dental conditions from taking root.
 If you have dental concerns, schedule an appointment with our Johnstown dental office and take advantage of our $89 new patient special.
 Our experienced dental team will take X-rays, provide a professional teeth cleaning and exam and explain treatment options such as sealants to protect your teeth.